CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

 Just drop by in the SR Wiki Discord and tag me: https://discord.gg/vv3szXr

 ## List of features
 Get your unlocked Handy Upgrades at the Upgrade Terminal!
-(Activate "Handy Upgrades" in "Packages/Other" for each save individually)
+You have to activate "Handy Upgrades" in "Packages/Other" for each save individually
 If you want to know the unlock conditions and don't care to be spoiled, you can find them here: [Unlock Conditions](https://github.com/CabbageCrow/HandyUpgrades#-spoiler-warning----unlock-conditions-for-the-handy-upgrades)

 #### Currently in beta testing: